kubhekawandile/Kubernetes-Labs/README.md

 ## Repository Structure

 - **writeup_1.md … writeup_4.md** – Detailed documentation of each lab, including objectives, key activities, outcomes, and personal GRC takeaways.
+- **Lab 1 - 3 are are all included in writeup_1.md, the rest are seperate.**
 - **evidence/** – Screenshots and supporting evidence for the labs.

 ---